 Immediately following the Amalgamation, the New Discreet Class B Shares received by a Discreet Shareholder who elects to have such New Discreet Class B Shares redeemed in exchange for New Discreet Exchangeable Shares will be redeemed by New Discreet in exchange for New Discreet Exchangeable Shares.
 A holder who is an Eligible Holder and whose New Discreet Class B Shares are redeemed for New Discreet Exchangeable Shares will be permitted to elect with New Discreet in prescribed form pursuant to Section 85 of the Canadian Tax Act so as generally to be treated as having engaged in a tax-free rollover for Canadian federal income tax purposes.
-See "Material Canadian Federal and United States Federal Income Tax Considerations to Discreet Shareholders--Discreet Shareholders Resident in Canada."
+See "Certain Canadian Federal and United States Federal Income Tax Considerations to

+Discreet Shareholders--Discreet Shareholders Resident in Canada."
 The terms and conditions of the New Discreet Class B Shares provide that the maximum number of New Discreet Exchangeable Shares issuable pursuant to the Transactions may not exceed 19.99% of the number of Discreet Common Shares outstanding immediately prior to the Amalgamation, multiplied by the Exchange Ratio.
 In the event the number of New Discreet Exchangeable Shares otherwise issuable pursuant to the Transactions exceeds this maximum number, the electing holders of New Discreet Class B Shares will receive, pro rata, New Discreet Units in lieu of New Discreet Exchangeable Shares in respect of such excess.
 Accordingly, holders of New Discreet Class B Shares may be precluded from engaging in a tax-free rollover for Canadian federal income tax purposes in respect of some of their New Discreet Class B Shares.
-As a result, holders of New Discreet Class B Shares may be taxable in Canada in respect of the disposition of some of their New Discreet Class B Shares.